aekari/Synthesis-Map/README.md

 ## Known Bugs

 1. The Map is best used on a desktop and is not responsive/mobile friendly.
-2. The images are small without an option to view them larger besides zooming in.
+2. ~~The images are small without an option to view them larger besides zooming in.~~ Solved 11/6/23
 3. No interface option to easily update the photos in the grid without going into the code and doing it manually.

 ## License